-- There is a zero tolerance towards late submission of coursework. - Advanced semiconductor materials like diamond, silicon carbide and gallium nitrate are necessary to increase energy efficiency of electronic devices to reduce carbon emissions.
-These new materials are expected to replace silicon in aerospace, energy and automotive (hybrid electric vehicles) sectors in the near future. - This module is assessed by a combination of examination and continual assessment.
-In order for the continual assessment marks to count, you must achieve at least 40% in the exam component.
-If you achieve less than 40% in the exam, then the module mark will be just the exam mark.
+- There is a zero tolerance towards late submission of coursework. - Advanced semiconductor materials like diamond, silicon carbide and gallium nitrate are necessary to increase energy - efficiency of electronic devices to reduce carbon emissions.
+These new materials are expected to replace silicon in - aerospace, energy and automotive (hybrid electric vehicles) sectors in the near future.